armatronic/bookmarker/README.md

 Chrome/Chromium uses a Java applet to work, and may have issues depending on the version of the Java plugin that is used.
-The Sun/Oracle Java plugin is known to work, the OpenJDK plugin (usually available from Ubuntu) is known to have problems (especially with short string values, such as an encoding string or a small repository - see [http://code.google.com/p/chromium/issues/detail?id=111448](http://code.google.com/p/chromium/issues/detail?id=111448)).
+The Sun/Oracle Java plugin is known to work, the OpenJDK IcedTea plugin (usually available from Ubuntu) is known to add garbage chars to the end of strings (especially short string values, such as an encoding string or a small list of bookmarks - see [http://code.google.com/p/chromium/issues/detail?id=111448](http://code.google.com/p/chromium/issues/detail?id=111448)).
-For now, these issues are able to be worked around.
+For now, I've hacked a workaround into the file storage engine which attempts to strip these garbage chars off the end.

 At any rate, either Chrome or Chromium may need to be started with the "--enable-file-cookies" and "--allow-file-access-from-files" command line